fortran-lang/http-client/README.md

 * Make sure to test your changes and ensure they do not introduce regressions or break existing functionality.
 * Submit a pull request with your changes, providing a clear explanation of the problem you are solving and the approach you have taken.

-We appreciate your contributions and look forward to your valuable input in improving the http Fortran package.
+We appreciate your contributions and look forward to your valuable input in improving http-client.

-Happy coding!
+Happy coding!👋